polkadot-js/docs/docs/kusama/storage.md

 ## paraScheduler

-### availabilityCores(): `Vec<PolkadotPrimitivesV5CoreOccupied>`
+### availabilityCores(): `Vec<PolkadotRuntimeParachainsSchedulerPalletCoreOccupied>`
 - **interface**: `api.query.paraScheduler.availabilityCores`
 - **summary**:    One entry for each availability core.
-Entries are `None` if the core is not currently  occupied.
-Can be temporarily `Some` if scheduled but not occupied.
-The i'th parachain belongs to the i'th core, with the remaining cores all being  parathread-multiplexers.
+The i'th parachain belongs to the i'th core, with the  remaining cores all being on demand parachain multiplexers.

    Bounded by the maximum of either of these two values: